 (eq 1)

-where the background backgrndROI counts are normalized to the same ROI volume as the striatal ROI (i.e., caudate or anterior putamen or posterior putamen).
+where the background (backgrnd)ROI counts are normalized to the same ROI volume as the striatal ROI (i.e., caudate or anterior putamen or posterior putamen).

 Regions of interests will be drawn on preprocessed images as described below.